pankegallery/panke-gallery/README.md

 ## Contribution

-Feel free to open pull requests to fix bugs.
-If you want to add features, please have a look at the [original version](https://github.com/contentful-userland/gatsby-contentful-starter).
-It is always open to contributions and pull requests.

-You can learn more about how Contentful userland is organized by visiting [our about repository](https://github.com/contentful-userland/about).
+Site was developed by [Larissa Wunderlich](http://www.larissawunderlich.de).
+Feel free to contact me if you want to learn more.